John-wallace89/JL-Watchtower/README.md

 * User Story 6<br>
-As a customer when I click on a 'Select a new hero' button, i'm directed back to the original list of heros.
+As a customer when I click on a 'Select a new hero' button, i'm directed back to the original list of heros.<h3 style="color: red">UPDATE</h3>User story now invalid due to change in functionality highlighted in User Story 4.

 * User Story 7<br>
 As a customer, I can see a clear CTA to interact the 'Find Recruits' functionality.

 * User Story 8<br>
-s a customer, when i click on one of the presented region, I am presented with a recruit location and information on that recruit.
+As a customer, when i click on one of the presented region, I am presented with a recruit location and information on that recruit.<h3 style="color: red">UPDATE</h3>New functionality.
+Reason for change was to increase interactivity and add multiple levels of interaction.
+* User Story 8(with change)<br>
+As a customer, when I click on the recruit tile, the tile flips, and I can see that heros details and information about the hero I can use elsewhere on the site.

 * User Story 9<br>
-As a customer when i click on a 'Select a new city' button, i'm taken back to the original list of cities.
+As a customer when I click on a 'Select a new city' button, i'm taken back to the original list of cities.
+<h3 style="color: red">UPDATE</h3> User story invalid due to change made to User Story 8.

+* User story 9 (with change)<br>
+As a customer, I can enter the secret identity of the hero in the previous section into the map and, it will display the hero's location on the map.

 * User Story 10<br>
 As a customer, I can see a clear CTA to interact the 'Find Villains' functionality